You need to have a game plan going into litigation regarding your discovery.

 The scientific analysis

-You hasn’t outsmart a doctor on the mechanical engineer on the numbers, etc. But you can expose their bias, their slopped the treatises they did not rely on, or’®®^ ideas they did rely upon which they neglected to mention.
-You can expose that they spent only 10 minutes researching the speeds of impact without seeing any evidence aside from photos, or never saw the car, or never went to the scene, or spoke with Sheriff Smith, etc. You can show that they often come to the same conclusions for the same lawyers.
+You haven’t outsmarted a doctor on the mechanical engineer on the numbers, etc. But you can expose their bias, their slopped the treatises they did not rely on, or’®®^ ideas they did rely upon which they neglected to mention.
+You can expose that they spent only 10 minutes researching the speeds of impact without seeing any evidence aside from photos, or never saw the car, or never went to the scene, or spoke with Sheriff Smith, etc. You can show that they often come to the same conclusions with the same lawyers.

 Trial smith is a great source of videos on other experts.
 Others exist.
 Get that information and call up lawyers who have cross-examined the expert you’ll take on.
 Oftentimes they are on a mission to help other lawyers take that lying defense expert down.

 Your expert may be a great source of cross-examining their expert also.
 Make sure your expert gets your deposition of their expert.
 The defense often matches a biomechanics expert with their reconstruction expert.
 They have often worked together, and you can expose that.
 Watch the biomechanics trying to say the accident could not be injury-producing.
 That is a topic for a whole different article, but always keep in mind that much of that analysis the defense offers is junk science and can be dealt with very effectively in limine or through a 402 hearing and never has to be heard in front of a jury.